 Information about the railway infrastructure at European level can be found in the Register of Infrastructure (RINF).
-This register is regulated by Directive (EU) 2016/797 on the interoperability of the rail system within the European Union repealing Directive 2008/57.
+This register is regulated by Directive (EU) 2016/797 on the interoperability of the rail system within the European Union repealing Directive 2008/57 and by article 211 of the Rail Code.
 Linked to this register is the principle that the main characteristics of the European railway infrastructure must be transparent.
 This computer application, providing access to data from national infrastructure registers, is designed and managed by the European Railway Agency (ERA).
 It is available at rinf.era.europa.eu/rinf.